MulticodeAPP/docs/00_notebook-syncing/03_files-folder-structure/02_assignments/00_assignment-contents-readme-md/README.md

 This link has two functions:
 - for you to quickly navigate to the assignment on Multicode
 - for Multicode to identify which assignment you are talking about

+Every assignment may have a due date.
+It may be set on the file containing the assignments, to set a default due date for all assignments at once.
+Or you can overwrite/set due dates on a per-assignment basis.

+The assignment due date has to be an ISO date string, like:
+- `2022-01-01T23:59:59Z` - `Z` = UTC time
+- `2022-01-01T23:59:59+01:00` - time with a `+1` hour offset